 Many sufferers of these conditions believe that nothing can be done

-given treatment and exercise therapy to greatly improve their levels.
+patients are given treatment and exercise therapy to greatly improve

 Osteoarthritis (OA) and Rheumatoid Arthritis (RA) are regularly confused

-or following a traumatic injury to a joint.
-RA is a generally more severe
+of overuse or following a traumatic injury to a joint.
+RA is a

 Back to top.

-We have practitioners qualified to produce biomechanical foot inserts to
+clinic.
+We have practitioners qualified to produce biomechanical

-alleviate conditions such as shin splints, plantar fasciitis, bunions, knee
+foot inserts to alleviate conditions such as shin splints, plantar

 Back to top.